nnstreamer/nntrainer/README.md

 ### Tensor

 Tensor is responsible for calculation of a layer.
 It executes several operations such as addition, division, multiplication, dot production, data averaging and so on.
 In order to accelerate  calculation speed, CBLAS (C-Basic Linear Algebra: CPU) and CUBLAS (CUDA: Basic Linear Algebra) for PC (Especially NVIDIA GPU) are implemented for some of the operations.
 Later, these calculations will be optimized.
-Currently, we supports lazy calculation mode to reduce complexity for copying tensors during calculations.
+Currently, we support lazy calculation mode to reduce complexity for copying tensors during calculations.

  | Keyword | Description |
  |:-------:|:---:|